 - May 2016.
 Launch of the Cantab Capital Institute for the Mathematics of Information.
 It accommodates research activity on fundamental mathematical problems and methodology for understanding, analyzing, processing and simulating data.

 - April 2016.
-A paper of our group has been selected as a Highlight of 2015 of Inverse Problems: M. Ehrhardt et al. Joint reconstruction of PET-MRI by exploiting structural similarity.
+A paper of our group has been selected as a Highlight of 2015 of Inverse Problems: Matthias J. Ehrhardt et al. Joint reconstruction of PET-MRI by exploiting structural similarity.